The close grip push-up is a bodyweight exercise that focuses more inner chest and the triceps because it uses a close hand position.

 Several muscles work together to execute the close grip push-up.

-- The primary muscle worked during narrow Push-Ups to be the triceps brachii.
+- The primary muscle worked during narrow push ups is the triceps brachii.

 - The secondary muscles include the pectoralis (chest) muscles, deltoids (shoulders), and serratus anterior.